theansonia/gmailClone/README.md

 ### Fetches

+● /folders/ -- Data populates on load
+● /folders/<folder-name> -- Clicking in 'Inbox' or 'Trash', populate the appropriate data in the EmailsView ● /messages/<message-id> -- Clicking on an email row will render the Email component with appropriate data ● /contacts -- Clicking the contacts image will open a persistent drawer and fetch/render the contacts data ● /filters -- Clicking on the filter icon in the search bar will fetch and render a filter modal with data ● /settings -- Clicking on settings icon will fetch data and render a persistent drawer with data rendered

 Please note that I created a custom hook called UseFetchData that can be used by all of the implemented Get requests.
 If I was to implement other HTTP Request methods, I'd likely have to create a different hook or just add the functionality within the components.

 My biggest priority was to ensure I got all the GET fetches implemented because without those, there wasn't much of an app.
 The biggest priorities within those were folders and mail then contacts.
 Settings and Filters were pretty easy to implement.

 After that I implemneted the following:

-- Composing a new email - this seems like a pretty big feature for an email product and I had already designed the button so it was pretty easy to implement the functionality.
+- Composing a new email (click on Compose button)- this seems like a pretty big feature for an email product and I had already designed the button so it was pretty easy to implement the functionality.
-- Create Contact - This also felt like a pretty important feature to the end user and again only took an extra couple lines of code.
+- Create Contact (click contacts icon then click create button) - This also felt like a pretty important feature to the end user and again only took an extra couple lines of code.
-- Delete Email - A user should be able to permanently delete an email from our database so I made this a priority.
+- Delete Email (click email row to see individual data then click delete icon)- A user should be able to permanently delete an email from our database so I made this a priority.
 Again, I already had all the buttons in place.
-- Starred and Important - These felt like something a user would want and use often.
+- Starred and Important (in emails view click star or label icon)- These felt like something a user would want and use often.
 I know that I do.

 \*\*\*If I could do it over, I'd probably focus on prioritizing moving a message to another folder.
 That takes a little bit more finessing with props and is an important feature for users who use their inbox as a task list.